Safeeq-Fazil/LU-Decomposition/README.md

 Developed by: Safeeq Fazil.A
 RegisterNumber: 212222240086
 */
-'''Program to solve a matrix using LU decomposition.
-Developed by: Safeeq Fazil.A
-RegisterNumber: 212222240086
-'''

 # To print X matrix (solution to the equations)
 import numpy as np